OptoCloud/OptoCloud/README.md

 ### I'm OptoCloud

-I am a self-taught C++, C#, and frontend developer.
+I am a self-taught C++, C#, and frontend developer that also likes to explore many different areas.

+My interest go from programming, frontend design, electronics design, 3d modelling, all the way to cars, aviation, paintball, and alpine skiing.

-Used to do alot of modding of [VRChat](https://vrchat.com/) but stopped with it after they added [EAC](https://easy.ac/), I've since made the mods open-source.
+I used to do alot of modding of [VRChat](https://vrchat.com/) but stopped with it after they added [EAC](https://easy.ac/), I've since made the mods open-source.

 [![OptoCloud's github stats](https://github-readme-stats.vercel.app/api?username=OptoCloud&theme=tokyonight&show_icons=true&count_private=true&skipcahce)](https://github.com/anuraghazra/github-readme-stats)